-YNAB: This software is hands down the best budgeting tool I’ve ever used.
+5. YNAB: This software is hands down the best budgeting tool I’ve ever used.
 And I’ve tried all of them.
-The video tutorials that YNAB has produced not only show you how to use the program, but they also provide invaluable tips on how to budget effectively.
+The video tutorials that YNAB has produced not only show you how to use the program but they also provide invaluable tips on how to budget effectively.

 Credit & Debt

-myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
-If you sign up for a free trial of FICO’s score monitoring service, you get access to your FICO score for free.
+11. myFICO: The place to go to get your official FICO score is the company that created the score in the first place, myFICO.
+If you sign up for FICO’s score monitoring service, you get access to your FICO score for a small fee.

-Credit Karma: For monitoring yor score and getting an idea of where you stand, there are two great options.
+13. Credit Karma: For monitoring your score and getting an idea of where you stand, there are two great options.
 And I use them both.
 After all, they are totally free.
 No “free” trial.
 No credit card required.
-Free!
+Just free!
 The first is Credit Karma.

-0% Credit Cards: My wife and I used 0% balance transfer cards to help us get out of debt.
-The no interest cards reduced our interest payments (obviously), which not only saved us money, but also got us out of debt a lot faster.
-You can find our current list of the best offers by clicking here.
+15. 0% Credit Cards: My wife and I used 0% balance transfer cards to help us get out of debt.
+The no interest cards reduced our interest payments (obviously), which not only saved us money but also got us out of debt a lot faster.
+Two of my favorites are Chase Slate (0% for 15 months; no transfer fee if made in the first 60 days) and Citi Simplicity® Card (0% for 18 months; 3% transfer fee).
+You can find other current options in our list of the best offers by clicking here.